Amazonian manatee

-The Amazonian manatee (Trichechus inunguis), commonly referred to as cowfish (peixe-boi) in Brazil, is a species of manatee that lives in the Amazon Basin in Brazil, Peru, Colombia and Ecuador.
+The Amazonian manatee (Trichechus inunguis), commonly referred to as cowfish in Brazil, is a species of manatee that lives in the Amazon Basin in Brazil, Peru, Colombia and Ecuador.
 It has thin, wrinkled brownish or gray colored skin, with fine hairs scattered over its body and a white chest patch.
 It is the smallest of the three extant species of manatee.

 Taxonomy

 The specific name, inunguis is Latin for "nailless".
 The genus name Trichechus, comes from Latin meaning "hair", referencing the whiskers around the manatee's mouth.